passard/VPS-setup/README.md

 ### 1.7 Create and mount Swap file system (-L is for label option):
  	mkswap /dev/vda6 -L sw4p
  	swapon /dev/vda6

+#### NB: recent archiso had DNS resolution deavtivated by default.
+#### It is mandatory to install packets from remote arch linux mirrors

+#### Here is how to check if it is activate:
+	systemctl status systemd-resolved.service

+#### If inactive, you can start and enable it as follow:
+	systemctl enable systemd-resolved && systemctl start systemd-resolved

 ## 2) Now we can start Installation

 ### 2.1 Install the base and development packages